Saheedatt/alx_python/api/README.md

 -
 #  Bullet points
 - A new topic
-    - - Another topic
+    - Another topic
-    - - newer topic
+    - newer topic
+        - adjust to ths
+        - completed